AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 * **Regular**: SBS applied to the console of choice with no modifications to the output.
 * **Mixed-Frames**: SBS + Mixed-Frames, use this for intentional ghosting / transparency.
 Highly recommended for Wonderswan.
 * **SwanCrystal-Real**: GBA-Color instead of SBS, included with all WS presets for Wonderswan Color games.
-It's on par with the SwanCrystal.
+It's similar to a SwanCrystal.
 * **Pixel-AA**: Anti-Aliasising options included with all consoles for non integer scale displays.

 -----------------------------------------------------------------------------------------------------------------------